remoboard/remoboard.github.io/index.md

 title: Remoboard
 ---

 `Remoboard` means `Remote Keyboard`.
 With Remoboard, we can type in Desktop (macOS or Windows) and input into Phone (iOS or Android).
-Make typing on Phone more faster under certain situation.
+Make typing on Phone faster under certain situation.

 ![macos](/media/macos.png)